The best provider for every internet technology

 con Average number of support options

 We track a few NBN Sky Muster satellite providers in our database but none are as fully featured as SkyMesh.
 For those in NBN satellite areas, there are more than a dozen plans to choose from.
 If you shift from bush to bustle, SkyMesh offers Fixed Wireless and fixed-line NBN services, too.
-To help tame the NBN satellite choices, we recommend starting comparisons with the SkyMesh NBN-SB-30-140 Sky Muster plan.
-That inelegant plan name translates to an okay amount of peak data, 100GB+ of off-peak data and download speeds up to 25Mbps.
-If you want more or less data, faster or slower speeds, SkyMesh lets you change plans as many times as you’d like.
+To help tame the NBN satellite choices, we recommend starting comparisons with the SkyMesh Ultra 25 plan.
+The plan includes unlimited data and download speeds up to 25Mbps.
+If you want faster or slower speeds, SkyMesh lets you change plans as many times as you’d like.

 Alternatively, consider NBN satellite plans from Activ8me or IPStar.
 If you don’t mind paying the premium, Starlink offers the fastest speeds and lowest latency for satellite internet in Australia.